thegrumpys/odop/docs/Help/trade.md

  design to meet the stated constraints will be determined.
 If the result is not feasible, it is necessary for the designer to restructure the design in some way.
 One approach is to change the design in some qualitative way, for example, to select stronger (and probably more expensive) materials.
-A more likely approach is to seek a compromise where one or more of the original objectives is sacrificed in order to maintain the others.
+ But first, it makes sense to investigate any available compromise where one or more of the original objectives is sacrificed in order to maintain the others.

- The TRADE feature may be used to identify those constraints that are most leveraged and guide the designer to restructure his goals in a way that is most consistent with his original objectives.
+ The TRADE feature may be used to identify those constraints that are most leveraged and guide the designer to restructure his goals in a way that is most consistent with the original objectives.

  TRADE is similar to SEEK in that it automatically uses the capabilities of FIX and SEARCH and some math on the constraint violations to guide a